cghiaus/PyCloze/TipsTricks.md

 - in `Administration / Edit quiz`, type the marks for each question.

 Each answer in a question has a number of **points** awarded.
 To check the number of points for a question,
 - in `Home / My courses / ...
-My course`. select the quiz.
+My course`, select the quiz.
 - in `Administration / Edit quiz`, push the magnifier button on the line of the question.

 or